 There are several state-of-the-art methods available that can excise lesions and repair surrounding skin in the event of a carcinoma.
 Dr. Pinsky utilizes advanced techniques to reconstruct the area after skin cancer treatments, reducing visible damage and emphasizing a natural-looking end result.
 They include:

 The first step in protecting your skin is making routine visits to a dermatologist.
-In the event a carcinoma is detected, Dr. Pinsky can help eliminate the threat of cancer and often reduce residual signs of treatment.
+In the event a carcinoma is detected, Dr. Pinsky can help minimize the threat of cancer and often reduce residual signs of treatment.